LaraGuardiola/React-seasons/README.md

-# React topics in this project
+# React topics in this project :alien:

 1. Function-based and classed-based components
 2. Use of props